Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser

 };

-Looking at the above code you can see the described sections are broken apart, with the default values and melody notes subsquently being parsed individually.
-The default values are parsed first, so as to have these available when parsing the melody section.
-Using the supplied specification I was able to ensure that only valid melody notes were parsed.
-I found using regular expression named capture groups provided a very elegant means to produce the defined values per note (providing defaults were there were omissions).
+Looking at the above code, you can see the described sections are broken apart, with the default values and melody notes subsequently being parsed individually.
+The default values are parsed first so as to have these available when parsing the melody section.
+Using the supplied specification, I was able to ensure that only valid melody notes were parsed.
+I found that using regular expression named capture groups provided a very elegant means to produce the defined values per note (providing defaults were used where there were omissions).

 A Tiny Bit of Music Theory

-This lead me to research into the the Twelve-Tone Equal Temperament system of tuning.
+This led me to research the Twelve-Tone Equal Temperament system of tuning.

-Using this system and alittle bit of Math, we are able to calculate the frequency of a given note/octave using a known base note frequency.
+Using this system and a little bit of maths, we are able to calculate the frequency of a given note/octave using a known base note frequency.

-(aka Stuttgart pitch, 440Hz) is used as the base frequency of which all calculations are done, however, I noticed that if I instead use C4
+(also known as Stuttgart pitch, 440Hz) is used as the base frequency from which all calculations are done; however, I noticed that if I instead use C4

-(Middle-C, 261.63Hz) it would save some offset Math calculations being required.
+(Middle-C, 261.63Hz), it would save some offset maths calculations from being required.

 The formula below provides the ability to calculate the octave frequency of a given note.